redhat-appstudio/infra-deployments/README.md

 ## How to add your own component

-You may use the `application-service` component as an example for how to add your own component.
-Here `application-service` refers to the HAS service team's K8s resources.
+You may use the `gitops` component as an example for how to add your own component.
+Here `gitops` refers to the GitOps service team's K8s resources.

 These are the steps to add your own component:

-1) Create a new directory for component, under `components/(component-name)/base`.
+1) Create a new directory for your team's components, under `components/(team-name)`.
-1) In case of customization requirement for environments create overlays sub-directories:
-    - `components/(component-name)/overlays/dev`
-    - `components/(component-name)/overlays/kcp-stable`
-    - `components/(component-name)/overlays/kcp-unstable`
-1) Add a `kustomization.yaml` file under `base` directory, which points to the individual K8s YAML resources you wish to deploy.
+2) Add a `kustomization.yaml` file under that directory, which points to the individual K8s YAML resources you wish to deploy.
     - You may also structure your deployment into directories and files.
 See the Kustomize documentation for more information, and/or examples below.
-    - See `components/application-service/` for an example of this.
+    - See `components/gitops/staging` for an example of this.
-1) Create an Argo CD `ApplicationSet` resource in `argo-cd-apps/base/(component-name).yaml`).
+3) Create an Argo CD `Application` resource in `argo-cd-apps/base/(team-name).yaml`).
-    - See `application-service.yaml` for a template of how this should look.
+    - See `gitops.yaml` for a template of how this should look.
-    - The `.spec.template.spec.source.path` value should point to the directory you created in previous step.
+    - The `.spec.source.path` value should point to the directory you created in previous step.
-    - The `.spec.template.spec.destination.namespace` should match the target namespace you wish to deploy your resources to.
+    - The `.spec.destination.namespace` should match the target namespace you wish to deploy your resources to.
-    - The `.spec.template.spec.destination.name` should correspond to the name of the workspace you wish to deploy your resources to.
-There are two types of destination:
-      * `redhat-appstudio-workspace-{{kcp-name}}` for all AppStudio components
-      * `redhat-hacbs-workspace-{{kcp-name}}` for all HACBS components
-    - The suffix of the `.spec.template.metadata.name` should correspond to your team name, but keep the `{{kcp-name}}-` prefix for proper templating: `{{kcp-name}}-(component-name)`.
+    - The `.metadata.name` should correspond to your `(team-name)`
-1) Add a reference to your new `(component-name).yaml` file, to `argo-cd-apps/base/kustomization.yaml` (the reference to your YAML file should be in the `resources:` list field).
+4) Add a reference to your new `(team-name).yaml` file, to `argo-cd-apps/base/kustomization.yaml` (the reference to your YAML file should be in the `resources:` list field).
-1) Run `kustomize build (repo root)/argo-cd-apps/overlays/staging` and ensure it passes, and outputs your new Argo CD Application CR.
+5) Run `kustomize build (repo root)/argo-cd-apps/overlays/staging` and ensure it passes, and outputs your new Argo CD Application CR.
-1) Add an entry in `argo-cd-apps/overlays/development/repo-overlay.yaml` for your new component so you can use the preview mode for testing.
+6) Add an entry in `argo-cd-apps/overlays/development/repo-overlay.yaml` for your new component so you can use the preview mode for testing.
-1) Add an APIBinding:
-   - For an AppStudio component to [apibindings/appstudio](apibindings/appstudio)
-   - For an HACBS component to [apibindings/hacbs](apibindings/hacbs)
-1) Generate APIExports for overlays if component APIExports requires identityHashes:
-   - Execute `hack/generate-apiexport-overlays.sh components/(component-name)`
-   - The script generates `apiexport.yaml` files in `overlays`
-   - `overlays/dev/apiexport.yaml` contains APIExports from the component repository
-   - `overlays/kcp-stable/apiexport.yaml` replaces `identityHash: placeholder` by value in file `identity/kcp-stable/placeholder`
-   - `overlays/kcp-unstable/apiexport.yaml` replaces `identityHash: placeholder` by value in file `identity/kcp-unstable/placeholder`
-1) Open a PR for all the above.
+7) Open a PR for all of the above.

 More examples of using Kustomize to drive deployments using GitOps can be [found here](https://github.com/redhat-cop/gitops-catalog).

+## Component testing and building of images

+[Pipelines as Code](https://pipelinesascode.com/) is deployed and available for testing and building of images.
+To test and run builds for a component, create the necessary resources.
+The `gitops` component can be used as an example.

+These are the steps to create a component pipeline:

+1) Create a `.tekton` directory under the component directory.
+Example: `components/(team-name)/.tekton`.
+2) Create the Tekton resources to trigger and run the pipeline.
+    - Repository: The Repository configures Pipelines as Code to monitor changes in your repository.
+    - PersistentVolumeClaim: A workspace for the pipeline.
+    - ServiceAccount: This will be the service account the pipeline will run as.
+    - Kustomization: This is necessary to install the component resources defined above.

+Target repository has to have installed GitHub app - [AppStudio Staging CI](https://github.com/apps/appstudio-staging-ci) and pipelineRuns created in `.tekton` folder, example [Build Service](https://github.com/redhat-appstudio/build-service/tree/main/.tekton)

 ## Maintaining your components

-Simply update the files under `components/(component-name)`, and open a PR with the changes.
+Simply update the files under `components/(team-name)`, and open a PR with the changes.

 **TIP**: For development purposes, you can use `kustomize build .` to output the K8s resources that are being generated for your folder.